Rush Limbaugh behind a golden EIB microphone saying more in 10 seconds than your average host will say over the course of a career.

 It's probably higher.

-What do you mean renewable energy?
+What do you mean, renewable energy?

 You mean like coal?

-See what they do.
+Let's see what they do.

 It'd be the end of it.

-You want the oceans to freeze, you want it it would happen.
+You want it would happen.

 It'd be the end of it.

-And it's gonna happen somebody's right.
+And it's going to happen somebody.

 Even the sun is losing energy.

-It's not renewable.
+It's not renewable itself.

-Uh itself is gonna take billions and billions and billions of years.
+It's going to take billions and billions and billions of years.

 By the way, Rasmussen went out and asked the American people what they think about Al Gore's panic.